No two projects are the same, but here are the major steps most of them have in common:

 Each of them will only be able to edit segments in that range.
 The assignees will be able to see — but not edit — each other’s segments.

-Alternatively, you can click Save without splitting the document, in which case any assignee will be able to edit any segment — even if it’s already confirmed.
+Alternatively, you can click Save without splitting the document, so any assignee will be able to edit any segment — even if it’s already confirmed.

 Important!
-When calculating the price, Smartcat accrues the cost of each segment to the first person who confirms it.
+When calculating the price, Smartcat accrues the cost of segments for the first person who confirms it.
 In the non-split mode, an assignee can edit segments already confirmed by others, which may lead to confusion.
 That is why we do not recommend this approach unless you are 100% sure that all assignees understand said price calculation specifics.

 Step 4.
 Track the progress

 As the work progresses, you can track the progress of each document on the project page:

 You can also see the progress of each assignee under the Team tab.
 If you have specified the participants’ rates in their profiles, you will also be able to see a transparent calculation of the cost of their work.
 This is the same calculation they will see themselves — so you won’t need to bring prices into line.

 If you or assignees have any questions, you can communicate with each other via the chat.
 To do this, just click Send a message on their profile page.
 You can also access the chat via the main menu:

 You will get email notifications about all new chat messages.